Validate HL7 messages and return JSON or an HL7 ACK

 Video Transcript

-The target extension page did not originally have its own embedded video.
-This transcript is for the related validation-profile video above, which shows how to create and manage the HL7 Soup validation sets that this transformer activity can run.
+This transcript accompanies the validation-profile video above, which shows how to create and manage the HL7 Soup validation sets that these activities run.

 Read the full transcript